-1892 Songwriter and producer Earl Carroll (1892-1948) is born today.
-His best-remembered contribution to the theatre was the eponymous revue The Earl Carroll Vanities, which had nine editions between 1923 and 1940, and a murder mystery set at his own show, Murder at the Vanities.
+1892 Songwriter and producer Earl Carroll is born.
+His best-remembered contribution to the theatre is the eponymous revue The Earl Carroll Vanities, which had nine editions between 1923 and 1940, and a murder mystery set at his own show, Murder at the Vanities.

-1924 Birthday of sultry actress Lauren Bacall, who enjoyed a long career in Hollywood before turning increasingly to theatre starting in the 1960s.
-Among her starring assignments: Cactus Flower, Waiting in the Wings, Applause and Woman of the Year.
-She won Tony Awards as Best Actress in a Musical for her performances in the latter two shows.
+1924 Birthday of actor Lauren Bacall, who enjoys a long career in Hollywood before turning increasingly to theatre starting in the 1960s.
+Among her starring assignments: Cactus Flower, Waiting in the Wings, Applause, and Woman of the Year.
+She wins Tony Awards as Best Actress in a Musical for her performances in the latter two shows.

-1925 No, No, Nanette opens tonight at the Globe.
+1925 No, No, Nanette opens on Broadway at the Globe Theatre.
 Louise Groody stars as the headstrong young woman who meets a rakish bible salesman, played by Charles Winninger.
 Two well-known musical theatre songs that come from this show are "Tea for Two" and "I Want to Be Happy."

-1940 The Little Foxes is being performed in Hershey, PA tonight with Tallulah Bankhead.
-Even though she attended her father's funeral this morning in Washington, DC, where he was the Speaker of the House, she went on.
+1940 Tallulah Bankhead performs The Little Foxes in Hershey, Pennsylvania.
+That morning, she attended her father's funeral in Washington, D.C., where he was the Speaker of the House.

-1948 The road show of A Streetcar Named Desire is in Pittsburgh tonight at the Nixon Theatre.
-During mid-scene, the play comes to a screeching halt as a false cry of "fire" is heard.
-Uta Hagen, the now legendary actress who was playing Blanche DuBois, got laughs at an intended serious moment during a later scene when her character yells "fire, fire."
+1948 The national tour of A Streetcar Named Desire is in Pittsburgh, Pennsylvania at the Nixon Theatre.
+Mid-scene, the play comes to a screeching halt as a false cry of "fire" is heard.
+Uta Hagen, who is playing Blanche DuBois, gets laughs at an intended serious moment during a later scene when her character yells "fire, fire."

 1983 Tonight is the final straw for the producers of The Corn Is Green on Broadway at the Lunt-Fontanne.
-Its star, Cicely Tyson, revered actress of stage and screen, is fired.
+Its star, Cicely Tyson, revered actor of stage and screen, is fired.
 She had missed the September 8 performance to accompany famed husband Miles Davis on a trip without telling the producers in advance.
-Not only that, she has allegedly refused to take direction since the play opened on August 22.
-The show will close in less than two days.
+The show closes two days later.

-1997 Writer/actor John Leguizamo, whose previous one-man shows include Spic O-Rama and Mambo Mouth, opens his latest work Freak at Off-Broadway's Atlantic Theatre.
-The show in-progress previously played Chicago's Goodman Theatre, San Francisco's Theatre on the Square and OOB's Performance Space 122.
-It will reach Broadway later in the season (Feb.
-12, 1998) and play 144 performances.
+1997 Writer/actor John Leguizamo, whose previous solo shows included Spic O-Rama and Mambo Mouth, opens his latest work Freak at Off-Broadway's Atlantic Theatre.
+The show in-progress previously played Chicago's Goodman Theatre, San Francisco's Theatre on the Square, and Off-Off-Broadway's Performance Space 122.
+It reaches Broadway later in the season (February 12, 1998) and plays 144 performances.